The many benefits of customer segmentation

 Benefits of Customer Segmentation

-Several Benefits of Customer Segmentation
+What are the Several Benefits of Customer Segmentation

 - Help identify least and most profitable customers, thus helping the business to concentrate marketing activities on those most likely to buy your products or services